 (Video Transcript - lightly edited for clarity)

-Showing assistants tend to be newly licensed people helping a high producing buyer agent or a high producing agent on your team Showing agents works only on the buy side, for the most part.
+Showing agents tend to be newly licensed people helping a high producing buyer agent or a high producing agent on your team Showing agents works only on the buy side, for the most part.
 Your buyer agents do the prospecting and schedule their initial buyer appointment which I prefer to be in the office.
 The buyer agent goes through the home-buying process with the prospect including personally picking out properties to show.
 The showing agent’s job is to show the properties picked out by the buyer agent and report back once the prospect has chosen a property.
 Then the buyer agent writes up and negotiates the offer.

 An agent may hire them and pay them a salary and they work exclusively with that agent.
-If it's a team showing agent maybe the Rainmaker is paying a salary.
-Another way is you know when you look at the splits they have on your team your net should never be compromised.
-If you're paying an agent 50% then sometimes what will happen if I have a $200,000 sale and it's three percent commission at six thousand well if you're paying the buyer's agent you know fifty-fifty, they get three thousand then.
+If it's a team showing agent, maybe the Rainmaker is paying a salary.
+Another way is you know when you look at the splits they have on your team, your net should never be compromised.
+If you're paying an agent 50% then sometimes what will happen if I have a $200,000 sale and it's three percent commission at six thousand, well if you're paying the buyer's agent you know fifty-fifty, they get three thousand then.

-It is buyer agents responsibility to determine how much of that three thousand they want to give the showing assistant.
+It is buyer agent's responsibility to determine how much of that three thousand they want to give the showing assistant.
 Normally I see newer showing assistants starting around thirty percent of that money so of the three thousand dollars the agent received, the showing assistant would get $900 and they only get paid upon closing.
 That's a basic comp plan for a showing assistant.

 I have one client, she actually has two showing assistants that work for her.
 She never leaves the office, works 50 hours a week and all she does all day long is prospect, initial consultations with buyers.
 Her showing agents take the people out, and she closed 221 properties, never leaving the office.
-Sounds like a highly profitable business and she's making money off of every one of these deals, so she's leveraging her time through the use of showing assistants, which allow average agents to kind of take a step up and become superstars on your team.
+Sounds like a highly profitable business and she's making money off of every one of these deals, so she's leveraging her time through the use of showing assistants, which allows average agents to kind of take a step up and become superstars on your team.